gbif/data-products/README.md

 * what can be improved

 The metadata folder contains scripts and files generated using the [GBIF registry API](https://www.gbif.org/developer/registry) to retrieve and visualise information about about metadata's datasets.
-The goal is to get an overview of the quality of metadata.
+The goal is to get an overview of the quality of the metadata.

 Recommendations to improve metadata quality will be written in this repository's wiki.